Marcopolo1975/Alpine-Hiking-Club/README.md

 - __The Sign Up Page__

-  - On the sign up page user can join the Club in one step. only have to provide name Email address . here user can choose the spacific Hiking tour or the training Workshop or the planning Webinars. this page is attractive and user-friendly.
+  - On the sign up page user can join the Club in one step. only have to provide name Email address . here user can choose the specific Hiking tour or the training Workshop or the planning Webinars. this page is attractive and user-friendly.

 ![Sign Up](assets/Docs/sign-up.webp)